dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 Note the GlusterFS volume name, in this case `vol_e8fe7f46fedf7af7628feda0dcbf2f60`.

-&#x3009;Now let’s switch to the namespace we used for CNS deployment:
+&#8680; Now let’s switch to the namespace we used for CNS deployment:

     oc project container-native-storage

-&#x3009;Look at the GlusterFS pods running
+&#8680; Look at the GlusterFS pods running

     oc get pods -o wide